nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 **1. Flash and setup**

 Flash using [Meshcore firmware flasher](https://flasher.meshcore.co.uk/).
 It is important you decide now what mode of connection to the node you are using as the firmware supports one connection type at a time (BLE,USB,Wifi).
+Make sure to erase before flashing meshcore for the first time.

 **2. Connect and setup**

 Now connect to your companion using the method you chose and configure the Name, radio settings and channels.

-The name and radio settings are set in the settings page.
-The channels are added in the channel page by hitting add channel and putting in a `#` before the channel name.
+- The name and radio settings are set in the settings page (found under the `⚙️` at the top right of the app).
+Make sure to tap the `✔️` at the top right to save the settings.W ait for green success notification.

+- The channels are added from the channel page at the top right `⋮` → `+ Add Channel` → `Join a Hashtag Channel` Then entering the name of the channel (shown below such as `test`) and press join channel.

 > **Important:** All nodes connecting to the Sydney mesh must use the **Australia preset** with SF11 (modified from the default SF10).
 **Why SF11?** The NSW Mesh uses SF11 instead of the standard SF10 to provide improved range across Sydney's unique geography and wide user spacing.
 This means we are **not directly interoperable** with standard ANZ meshes running SF10.
 ### Radio Settings

 | Setting | Value |